Eevyr/OMR/README.md

 # Final Report of group 21
 ##### BON Chloe, LEE Yi-Hsuan

-Our goal, in this project, is to be able to play a pictured music sheet through a computer and turn it into MIDI file which allows user to edit after.
+Our goal in this project is to be able to play a pictured music sheet through a computer and turn it into MIDI file which allows user to edit after.

 ## MIDI File Generator